zaidxahmed-cyber/SOC-Investigation-Lab/docs/project-overview.md

 ## 9. What Comes Next (Roadmap)

-The detection set (five detections) and the incident-investigation reports (one per detection) are complete.
+The detection set (five detections), the incident-investigation reports (one per detection), and the AI-assisted investigation experiment are complete.
 Remaining work:

-- **AI investigation layer**: feed raw logs to a language model, have it draft an investigation summary and response plan, then verify and critique its output — framed as an AI-versus-analyst comparison.
+- **Final polish**: repository presentation and any further hardening.

-- **Final polish**: a network diagram and repository presentation.
+See [ai-investigation-experiment.md](ai-investigation-experiment.md) for the AI triage study: each detection's raw event was given to an LLM acting as a SOC analyst, and its output was critiqued against known ground truth.

 ## 10. Design Principles